Fairhope was once a hidden gem, but a vibrant town like it is not something you can hide for so long.

 The actual pier is 400 meters, where you can freely stroll, sightsee, and watch birds as they migrate.

-The pier is also open for your fishing trips as long as you have a saltwater license if you are under 65 years old.
+The pier is also open for fishing as long as you have a saltwater license if you are under 65 years old.

 If you visit during July, you can witness and join their fireworks display annually during the Fourth of July Festival and Fireworks.